juanledesma78/initio_data_processing/README.md

 ## **USAGE**

 The script **hiv_initio_project.py** manages all the tools the method offers.
+The **conda environment initio** must be activated before using this method by typing in the terminal

+`conda activate initio`

 The usage of the script is as followed:

 `python3 /parth/to/hiv_initio_project.py -i [-p] [-qc] [-c] [-f] [-d] [-m]`